keneil2/the-bugTracker/README.md

 Track Progress: Provide tools for project managers to track the progress of projects and bugs.

-fix project Manager view and fix forms using components add search to all nessary tables and what are tickets make only project that users are assigned to that what they can see if the are not assigned to a project dont let the see it ?
+fix project Manager view and fix forms using components #done add search to all nessary tables and what are tickets make only project that users are assigned to that what they can see if the are not assigned to a project dont let the see it ? # not nessecary
+ # fix bug view and make comments to bug avaliable many to many relationship ?